Ravy Tsouka

-Ravy Dieuleriche Tsouka Dozi, known as Ravy Tsouka (born 23 December 1994) is a football player, who is playing in Belgium for Zulte Waregem.
-Born in France, he represents the Republic of the Congo national team.
+Ravy Dieuleriche Tsouka Dozi, known as Ravy Tsouka (born 23 December 1994), is a professional footballer who plays as a defender.
+Born in France, he plays for the Republic of the Congo national team.

 Club career

 He made his professional Serie C debut for Paganese on 14 November 2015 in a game against Ischia.

 On 29 July 2022, Tsouka signed a two-year contract with an option to extend with Zulte Waregem in Belgium.

 International career

 He made his Congo national football team debut on 10 October 2019 in a friendly against Thailand.